CDLUC3/dmptool-types/README.md

   - CURRENT_SCHEMA_VERSION (the current version of the schemas)
   - QuestionTypesEnum (Contains the `type` for each Question/Answer below)
   - AnyQuestion & AnyAnswer (Union of all types below)
+  - AnyTableColumnQuestion & AnyTableColumnAnswer (Union of all types except table.
+Tables cannot be nested)
   - BooleanQuestion & Boolean Answer
   - CheckboxesQuestion & Checkboxes Answer
   - CurrencyQuestion & CurrencyAnswer